Community Energy Planning for First Nations: The Fundamentals

 Why is a Community Energy Plan important for a First Nation?

 Such data and detail in a planning document will lead the community to reduce costs for administration as well as membership, and increase the overall understanding about energy by community members of all ages.
 With this document in place, an Indigenous community can easily identify possible solutions to problematic areas concerning power while also sourcing potential commercial opportunities in the energy sector – which could also lead to effective job creation.
+(Related: Increasing the importance of energy in First Nations priorities)

 Where do you start?